 Different types of therapy can be considered to be helpful, in addition to therapy.

 - Dance classes

 - Deep breathing exercises

 - Trauma-focused therapy – Eye movement desensitization and reprocessing therapy (EMDR) and somatic experiencing: A therapist guides a patient through guided eye movements while asking them to recall certain events and then shift their thoughts to more pleasant events, which is meant to dampen the power of past trauma.

-According to Dr James S. Gordon, the areas in your brain that relate to people do not function as well anymore when you have been traumatized.
+According to Dr. James S. Gordon, the areas in your brain that relate to people do not function as well anymore when you have been traumatized.
 Therapies that are relaxing are the opposite of a traumatic experience.
 It brings a state of calmness and balance.

-It is not uncommon the have an emotional release during therapy (for example, massage, acupuncture or yoga) session.
+It is not uncommon the have an emotional release during therapy (for example, massage, acupuncture, or yoga) sessions.
 If you had such an emotional outburst while having therapy of some sort and you cannot connect it to any incident, it might be beneficial to keep a journal and write down what you experience and the thoughts surrounding it.
 It might take some time to make the connection.

 Depending on the severity of the trauma, a person can have a major release of emotions, which can frighten the therapist and client alike.
 Having an emotional release in and of itself isn’t necessarily beneficial if you don’t know how to handle these emotions and memories.
 It should happen in a controlled environment that is a safe space for the client.
 If you can have a therapeutic conversation about what you experience, it is best.
 It means that the re-emergence of emotions about an incident is only good if it can be processed in a safe environment.